Marc's Recipes

 Back on a more serious note, this isn't just a cheap party trick.
 The cheese actually has a purpose (beyond the little mushroom clouds of bliss hovering over everyone's head).
 Chicken tenders, which are a part of the breast, tend to be very lean.
 This means that they dry out easily and lack flavor.
 The fat from the mozzarella not only helps keep the chicken juicy, it contributes some much needed umph in the flavor department.

 For those of you that are thinking this looks like a lot of work, don't worry, it's not.
-You can stuff and bread the nuggets ahead of time, so all you have to do is fry them as guests arrive.
+You can stuff and bread the chicken parmesan bites ahead of time, so all you have to do is fry them as guests arrive.
 There's no magic involved in getting the cheese into the chicken either.
 Just cut little pockets into the chicken with a small knife, and stuff it with cheese.

 The flour and egg act as the glue that not only holds the crust together, it also helps keep the cheese from leaking out as it melts.
 To that end, it's important to make sure you get a nice thick coating of flour onto the chicken before egging and breading it.
 Even if you do a great job sealing the chicken you're still going to have a few that leak out a bit of cheese, so be sure to have a mesh skimmer handy to scoop out any cheese that's floating in the oil.